cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - inv, an integer

 Errors:
-- "message too long": Raised when the input message is too long.
+- "message too long": Raised when the input message is too long (raised by EMSA-PSS-ENCODE).
 - "encoding error": Raised when the input message fails encoding.
 - "invalid blind": Raised when the inverse of r cannot be found.

 Steps:
 1. encoded_msg = EMSA-PSS-ENCODE(msg, (kLen * 8) - 1)
-   with Hash, MGF, and sLenInBytes as defined in the parameters
+   with Hash, MGF, and sLen as defined in the parameters
 2. If EMSA-PSS-ENCODE raises an error, raise the error and stop
 3. m = bytes_to_int(encoded_msg)
 4. r = random_integer_uniform(1, n)